 The Ahhichattragarh Fort and Palace Complex at Nagaur in Rajasthan is famous for its stunning complex of palaces and gardens.
 Under the direction of the Mehrangarh Museum Trust and His Highness Maharaja Gaj Singh II, since the 1990s it has been the subject of major conservation initiatives, including award-winning conservation of the site.
 In 2005, conservation of the exquisite schemes of wall painting was begun by The Courtauld Institute, and continues with the support of the Leon Levy Foundation.

-All three partners aim further to develop Nagaur as a centre of conservation excellence.
+All three partners aim to develop Nagaur as a centre of conservation excellence.
 Thus, in 2013 the Leon Levy Foundation provided generous funding to establish a well-equipped Centre for Conservation Studies that includes facilities for both teaching and conservation.
-As well as laboratories for materials analysis, microscopy, and digital imaging, there is a conference and teaching hall.
+In addition to laboratories for materials analysis, microscopy, and digital imaging, there is a conference and teaching hall.

-We expect to draw participants from South Asia, including both experienced conservators and those at entry-level.
+Participants are drawn from South Asia, and may include both experienced conservators and those at entry-level.
 There is no course fee, and the Mehrangarh Museum Trust is generously providing accommodation and meals in Nagaur Fort, as well as transport to and from Jodhpur.

 An application form can be found here.
-Some financial support for travel costs to and from Jodhpur is available and your request should be included on the application as #5.
+Some financial support is available for travel costs from your home city to and from Jodhpur and your request should be included on the application as #5.